-And this can makefile is the usually way it is done in Linux IDES, the IDES generate the Makefile although the otherway generating Projects from Makefile is not supporte. .
+And this can makefile is the usually way it is done in Linux IDES, the IDES generate the Makefile but the otherway generating Projects from Makefile is not supporte.

-is the popular choice.
-Once you have written a CMAKE description of your project you must tarreceive any IDE..
+Once you have written a CMAKE description of your project you can target any IDE..